3vilM33pl3/hexrepo/src/hexcloud/cmd/hexcli/README.md

     nb map del [0,0,0]
     nb map del data [0,0,0]
     nb map del data all

+#### CSV data file example
+    -1,0,direction,S
+    0,0,direction,SE
+    0,1,link,-1:1
+    -1,1,link,-1:0

+The `link` keyword is used to link hexagons together (unidirectional).
+The value is the x and y coordinates of the linked hexagon separated by a colon.

 ### Status hexagon network (storage server, meta data server, connected clients)
     nb status server
     nb status storage